Stink Bugs, Brown Marmorated and Green

 Color(s): Brown with alternating dark and light bands on their abdomen, antennae and legs.

-Introduction: Brown Marmorated Stink Bugs (BMSB) are an exotic insect pest from Asia that is causing great alarm in the agricultural industry.
+Introduction: Brown Marmorated Stink Bugs (BMSB) are an exotic insect pest from Asia.
+They are causing great alarm in the agricultural industry.
 These insects are extremely damaging to both vegetable and fruit crops.
-The BMSB was first seen in PA in the 1990s but sightings of it in the Pacific Northwest began around 2010.
+The BMSB was first seen in PA in the 1990s.
+Sightings of it in the Pacific Northwest began around 2010.
 They have a shield-shaped body.
-There are other stink bugs in this region — typically with green coloration — that damage some of my vegetable crops each year (refer to photos), but the BMSB is particularly worrisome.
-Stink bugs get their name from the fact that they emit a highly-unpleasant odor.
+There are other species in this region, typically with green coloration.
+They damage some of my vegetable crops each year (refer to photos), but the BMSB is particularly worrisome.
+They get their name from the fact that they emit a highly-unpleasant odor.

 Life cycle: After overwintering, adult females emerge in early spring to lay clusters of eggs on the undersides of leaves.
 The nymphs hatch in early June and go through 5 instar stages prior to maturing in August.